-If you can communicate with the remote host but not the the network connected the the remote host, complete the following steps:
+If you can communicate with the remote host but not the network connected to the remote host, complete the following steps:

-- 2. On the gateway system (remote system), issue the iprsetup -d command to see if ipforwarding and ipgateway are on. - 3.
-On the gateway system, verify that gated is running.
+- 1. If your local system is using the remote system as a gateway system, issue the netstat -rn command on the local system to verify that the remote SLIP address is the default gateway. - 2.
+On the gateway system (remote system), issue the iprsetup -d command to see if the ipforwarding and ipgateway variables are on.
+If the variables are off, use the iprsetup -s command to turn them on. - 3.
+On the gateway system, verify that the gated daemon is running.
 See gated(8) for more information.